To run an import job, see below for the required role.

 You can create collections by importing an EAD file.
 See EAD File for Bulk Collection Import for more information.

 Importing an Embedded Order Data (EOD) file (records that also contain purchasing and inventory information) can be the first step in the Purchasing Workflow and are part of the patron-driven acquisitions (PDA) process; see Patron Driven Acquisitions.
-PO lines created using an EOD are subject to purchasing review rules; see Configuring Purchasing Review Rules.
+PO lines created using an EOD file are subject to purchasing review rules; see Configuring Purchasing Review Rules.

 For details on importing records from several vendors in one input file, see the Multiple Vendors in EOD Import Profile video (8:56 mins).